omegaatt36/resume/resume.md

 Work Experience
 ---------------

 Apr.
-2020 - Present
+2020-Present
 :  **Stranity Technology Co,.
 Ltd.** _Senior Software developer_

     _Golang/Postgresql/Influxdb/Docker/Kubernetes_

     - Designed and built an automated checkout system, reducing the checkout process from two weeks to just one day.
     - Established a CRM to assist in expanding customer base and managing accounts.
-    - Implemented a strategy signal broadcasting system to reduce network bandwidth usage in the server room and enhance system security.
+    - To enhance system security and reduce network bandwidth usage, I implemented a strategy signal broadcasting system.
     - Designed a Golang monorepo for the backend team and introduced clean architecture.
     - Optimized the CI pipeline, reducing backend build and deployment time by 70%.
-    - Monitored the system and proactively sent notifications to different groups/channels in case of abnormalities, based on different scenarios.
+    - Monitored the system and set up proactive notifications for different scenarios in case of abnormalities.

 Jan.
-2019 - Feb.
+2019-Feb.
 2020
 :   **StarLord Technology Co Ltd.** _Backend developer_

     _PHP/Python3/Mysql/Vuepress_